blackbirdcrew/BLOG/_posts/2019-08-31-Integrating-Salesforce-And-Whatsapp.md

 ## Waboxapp

 Once you are registered and logged in with Waboxapp
 - Dashboard.
-Here you'll find the messages count and the monthly cuota forecast.
+Here you"ll find the messages count and the monthly cuota forecast.
 - My Account.
 Customer data, payment method, invocing data including invoices history.
 - My Phones.
 All the used phone numbers with their statuses.
 You can see phone related information plus a phone can be disconnected here.

 ## Waboxapp extention for Chrome

 1. Next step is to install the [Weboxapp](https://chrome.google.com/webstore/detail/waboxapp/mgaecjklgnbkkdfnfpncgnogplnjjcdh) plugin for Chrome.
-1. Go to phones tab where you'll find your API token.
+1. Go to phones tab where you"ll find your API token.
 1. Click on the icon in Chrome and insert your token.
 1. Go to [web.whatsapp.com](web.whatsapp.com).
 1. Login using your whatsapp account.